-However, what we do know is that they make great pets as they’re very protective over the family and are known to be calm and considerate around children.
+Italian Greyhuahuas came into being in the early 2000s, so there isn’t a lot of history there.
+However, we do know that they make great pets as they’re very protective over the family.
+They are also known to be calm and considerate around children.

 Note: They do need to be socialized at an early age with other dogs otherwise they can become quite territorial.